 But, as adults, we tend to forget about that part of our body.
 And in many cases, a quick graze over the navel with soap and water just isn’t enough.
-A 2012 research study, A Jungle in there, resulted in identifying 2,368 types phylotypes of bacteria living within 60 belly button samples.
+A 2012 research study, A Jungle in There, resulted in identifying 2,368 types of phylotypes of bacteria living within 60 belly button samples.
 This included good and bad bacteria.

 According to board-certified dermatologist Alexandria V. Booth, M.D. quoted in Women’s Health, health providers have been known to find a mix of lint, dirt, sweat, bacteria, soap, and lotion in the belly button.